1. About us

-Dr Abdussalam Salama PhD
+Doctor Abdussalam Salama PhD MSc BSc

 Summary

-I bring extensive industry experience, including my role as a Senior Systems Engineer at Cisco, where I specialized in SME network-to-cloud solution design, VoIP, Quality of Service (QoS), and IP-MPLS transitions.
-My research interests include network security, IoT security, and cloud security.
+With a strong industry background, including my previous role as a Senior Systems Engineer at Cisco, I’ve delivered SME-focused network-to-cloud architectures involving VoIP, Quality of Service (QoS), and IP-MPLS migration strategies.

 About

-I am a Lecturer in Computer Networks and Cybersecurity at Sheffield Hallam University, specializing in wired and wireless networks, network security, Software-Defined Networks (SDN), SD-WAN, cloud solutions, and Zero Trust Access (ZTA).
-My teaching focuses on enterprise networks, cybersecurity, IoT systems, and network-to-cloud solutions for small and medium enterprises (SMEs).
-I am a Fellow of the Higher Education Academy (FHEA) and hold multiple industry certifications, including Designing and Implementing Microsoft Azure Networking Solutions, Cisco Certified Network Professional (CCNP), and Cisco Certified Security Professional (CCSP).
+I am a Solution Architect and Senior Lecturer in Cybersecurity and Computer Networks at Sheffield Hallam University, with expertise in wired and wireless networks, including Wi-Fi 6 and Wi-Fi 7, network security, Software-Defined Networking (SDN), SD-WAN, cloud networking using Microsoft Azure, and Zero Trust Access (ZTA).
+My teaching and curriculum design focus on enterprise networks, cybersecurity, IoT systems, and network-to-cloud solutions for small and medium-sized enterprises (SMEs) using Microsoft Azure.

-I hold a PhD in Computer and Communication Networks from Sheffield Hallam University, where my research focused on hybrid network QoS and experience.
+I hold a PhD in Computer and Communication Networks from Sheffield Hallam University, with a research focus on hybrid approaches to improving Quality of Service (QoS) and Quality of Experience (QoE).
 My academic background also includes an MSc in Telecommunication and Electronic Engineering and a BSc in Electrical and Electronic Engineering.

 Teaching